nvdaes/reportPasswords/README.md

 This add-on adds the option of speaking the text typed in protected controls like passwords, such as when logging into web-based email sites, where typed characters are spoken as asterisks.

 Note: NVDA has an option to configure if typed passwords will be spoken in Windows terminals.
-This add-on won't affect those kind of controls,
+This add-on won't affect those kinds of controls.

 ## How to configure